alishbalaeeq/VoiceAssistant-RUHA/README.md

 ## Description

 Roman Urdu Voice Assistant is designed to make interactions with computers more intuitive and user-friendly for Urdu-speaking individuals.
-It understands voice commands and can perform various tasks, such as answering questions, providing weather updates, and playing music.
+It understands voice commands and can perform various tasks, such as giving commands 'RUHA light on kardo'.

 ### Technologies Used